 You’ll want to be careful not to use anything harsh on your skin for the next few days.
-I washed with basic face wash and patted on a peptide serum to aid in the healing.
+I washed with basic face wash and patted on a peptide and niacinamide serum to aid in the healing.
 No acids, retinoids or scrubs for the next few days for me.

 Results – Week One